Titoutee/SOSim/README.md

 ### The Simulator

-The main goal of the virtual machine is to **emulate hardware translation mechanisms between address spaces in a paging environment** to give support for the demonstration of buffer overflows, in parallel to giving a bit of context about mem virtualization.
+The main goal of the virtual machine is to **emulate hardware translation mechanisms** between **address spaces** in a **page-d environment** to give support for the demonstration of *buffer overflows*, in parallel to giving a bit of necessary knowledge about *memory virtualization* modern strategies.

 SOSim is intended to be implemented as a simplist virtual machine exposing mem-alloc mechanisms, rather than a micro-kernel, which would add unnecessary performance and implementation overhead.